jiptool/jip/README.md

 Configuration
 -------------

-You can configure custom maven repository with a dot file in your home directory : `.jip`
+You can configure custom maven repository with a dot file in your home directory :`$HOME/.jip`

 Here is an example: